 Dano is the co-creator, producer and writer for the 2016 web series Precious Cargo.
 Precious Cargo was named one of the 10 best web series of 2016 by Paste Magazine.
 Huffington Post recognized the show as one of the "most addictive web series of 2016."
 The series has been an official selection for numerous festivals, including the L.A.
 Web Fest, NYC Web Fest, Brooklyn Web Fest and Miami Web Fest.

 Dano is the co-creator, producer and co-writer of the 2017 web series Brokers.
 Brokers has been selected for numerous festivals around the country, including: Portland Comedy and Film Festival, Richmond International Film Festival, NY Indie Theater Film Festival.

 Dano's directing credits include: Whitman’s Brooklyn (The Artful Conspirators), Sister Mary Ignatius Explains It All For You (Actors Theatre of Louisville) and Backstory (Actors Theatre of Louisville, 24th Humana Festival).
 He is a three-time finalist for the National New Play Network’s annual showcase of new plays.
 Dano was the 2008-2009 National New Play Network playwright-in-residence at Interact Theatre Company in Philadelphia.
 He received his BA from Boise State University and his MFA from Rutgers University.
 Dano has taught at Stockton College, Rutgers University and at NYU’s Tisch School of the Arts in the Playwright’s Horizons Theatre School.
 He is currently a speech and drama teacher at the Marymount School of New York.
-Dano lives in Hoboken with his wife and their cat, Beth.
+Dano lives in Hoboken with his wife Lauren and their cats, Beth and Buster.